UCF/af-mainsite-child-theme/README.md

 # AF Mainsite Child Theme

-Child theme for admfin.ucf.edu.
+{{Brief description of this theme}}.
 Built as a child theme of the [UCF WordPress Theme](https://github.com/UCF/UCF-WordPress-Theme), using the [Athena Framework](https://ucf.github.io/Athena-Framework/).

 ## Quick links